ding-lab/PanCan_snATAC_publication/Fig4/README.md

 **Directory structure**

-* `Run_SCENIC` -- infer regulons using SCENIC
+* `Run_SCENIC` -- inferring regulons using SCENIC

-* `Post_SCENIC` -- scripts for updating regulons based on frequency across iterations; and for identifying differential regulons: each cancer vs others (tumor cells only), and tumor cells vs CNC.
+* `Post_SCENIC` -- scripts for updating regulons based on frequency across iterations; and for identifying differential regulons: each cancer vs others (tumor cells only), and each tumor vs CNC.

+* `Diff_TFs_ATAC_based` -- identifying differential TFs: each cancer vs others (tumor cells only), and each tumor vs CNC.

 * `ENCODE_4f-g` -- validation of regulons' targets using ChIP-seq data (ENCODE).